OCA/reporting-engine/kpi_dashboard/readme/CONFIGURE.rst

    #.
 Meter: result must contain `value`, `min` and `max`
    #.
 Graph: result must contain a list on `graphs` containing `values`, `title` and `key`

+#.
+In order to compute the KPI you can use a predefined function from a model or
+   use the code to directly compute it.

 Configure dashboards
 ~~~~~~~~~~~~~~~~~~~~